-Providers have a minimum of 30 calendar days to inform Texas Children's Health Plan of any changes to the provider data listed below.
+Providers must notify Texas Children's Health Plan at least 30 calendar days prior to any changes to the provider data listed below.
 Changes not received in writing are not valid.
 If Texas Children's Health Plan is not informed within the timeframe, Texas Children's Health Plan and its designated claims administrator are not responsible for the potential claims processing and payment errors.